aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/letter-from-dan-to-chip.md

 **The winter semester was done.
 I heard that recruiters from a cannery in Dillingham were coming onto campus to get summer workers.
 Pay was about $7.50/hour with 12hr shifts and time and a half for overtime.
 Working on the slime line was notoriously bad work, but a person could make good money fast.
 I made a resume and went to apply for a job.
 At the university, I was the weekend breakfast cook.
 No experience with dinner type foods.
 The interviewers saw my cooking experience on the resume and asked if I could cook for a hundred people two major meals a day, dinner and breakfast.
 With no real confidence I said, yes.
 I got the job.**

 **The cook job was relatively easy regarding physical labor.
-After my shift, I was able to go work on the slime line for an added 4 hours.
+When the salmon were running hard, after my cooking shift, I was able to go work on the slime line for an added 4 hours.
 Working 16 hours a day, I was putting in 40 hours regular time and 40 hours over time every week.
 I did get time for exploring on the weekends.
 I made enough money to pay for the next two semesters of school.**

 <Image align="center" border={false} caption="Tender boats full of fish came in for processing.
 Sometimes I worked outside identifying fish species and separating them into tubs" src="https://files.readme.io/b9eebb2249c5906259af372c0cff7573d33ddcab7b1a958785fbd51bdfbd9813-Fish_in_hole.jpg" />